Tenth Amendment of the Constitution Bill 1986: Proposed changes to the text

 the court may in accordance with law grant a dissolution of the marriage provided that the court is satisfied that adequate and proper provision having regard to the circumstances will be made for any dependent spouse and for any child of or any child who is dependent on either spouse.

 Oireachtas debate

 A private member's bill by Labour Party government backbencher Mervyn Taylor to remove the ban on divorce, Tenth Amendment of the Constitution (No. 2) Bill 1985, was defeated in Dáil Éireann on 26 February 1986 by 54 votes to 33.

 On 14 May of the same year, Minister for Justice Michael Noonan introduced the Tenth Amendment of the Constitution Bill 1986 on behalf of the Fine Gael–Labour Party government of Garret FitzGerald.
 It passed the Dáil on 21 May and the Seanad on 24 May.

 Campaign

 The amendment was supported by government parties Fine Gael and Labour as well as the Workers' Party.
 It was opposed by Fianna Fáil, the main opposition party, by the Catholic Church and by conservative groups.

+The Workers' Party campaigned under the slogan "Civil Divorce is a Civil Right", distributing leaflets in twenty major towns and organising campaign activity in all but two constituencies.
+The Divorce Action Campaign subsequently acknowledged that Workers' Party activists had provided virtually the entire Yes campaign in some areas.